oracle-quickstart/oci-hpc/README.md

   --ansible_crucial     If present during reconfiguration, only crucial
                         ansible playbooks will be executed on the live nodes.
-                        Non live nodes will be removed --remove_unreachable  If present, nodes that are not sshable will be terminated before running the action that was requested (Example Adding a node) --quiet               If present, the script will not prompt for a response when removing nodes and will not give a reminder to save data from nodes that are being removed
+                        Non live nodes will be removed --remove_unreachable  If present, ALL nodes that are not sshable will be terminated before running the action that was requested (Example Adding a node).
+                        CAUTION: Use this only if you want to remove ALL nodes that are unreachable.
+Instead, remove specific nodes that are unreachable by using positional argument remove_unreachable.
+  --quiet               If present, the script will not prompt for a response when
+                        removing nodes and will not give a reminder to save data from nodes that are being removed